Posts Tagged ‘coin value’

 1) How does your coin rate on the Scarcity Index?

 It can be difficult to work out an exact value of a coin, as this depends on so many variants.
-However, once you have completed point 1, you will have a better understanding of how collectable your coin might be.
+However, once you have completed point 1, you’ll have a better understanding of how collectable your coin might be.

 The next step is to check previously sold items on auction sites such as eBay to see how much potential buyers are willing to pay.
 Luckily, we’ve done the hard work for you and have put together our eBay Tracker which takes the last 9 sold listings* on eBay for 10 of the UK’s most popular coins and banknotes and works out the median selling price.

-*Note: It is very important to check ‘Sold listings’ rather than active listings, as the price a coin is listed for may not be the actual price it sells at.
+*Note: It’s important to check ‘Sold listings’ rather than active listings, as the price a coin is listed for may not be the actual price it sells at.

 View our latest eBay Tracker here >>